segmentio/segment-docs/src/connections/destinations/catalog/adobe-analytics/heartbeat.md

 ## Configure the MediaHeartbeat Instance

-Segment instantiates a `MediaHeartbeat` object to track video data, but you need more information about each video session to make sure we configure the instance properly.
+Segment instantiates a `MediaHeartbeat` object to track video data, but you need more information about each video session to make sure Segment configures the instance properly.

 A "Video Playback Started" begins a new video session and destroys any existing MediaHeartbeat instances.
 This means that you can only track one video session at a time.